AriWiraSaputra/Day1_100Days-/README.md

     14. Days 14    Rock, Paper, Scissors    25.03.23        Today, you are going to build a rock, paper, scissors game.
                                                             Start with this code below to ensure that whenever you use input, each player cannot see what the other player typed in
+    15. Days 15    All About the Loop       26.03.23        A loop is a programming construct that allows a piece of code to be executed repeatedly, either a fixed number of times or until a certain condition is met.
+    16. Days 16    Make it Stop             27.03.23        Assuming you are writing code, "while true" is a programming construct that creates an infinite loop.
+The code within the loop will be executed repeatedly until a condition is met to break out of the loop.
+    17. Days 17    Let's Cheat Continue     28.03.23        The continue command stops executing code in the loop and starts at the top of the loop again.
+Essentially, we want to kick the user back to the original question.

    ------------------------------------------------------------------------------------------------------